 But, if you really want a new habit to stick in good times and bad, you have to practice it enough for it to become automatic.
-Your new good habit should become so engrained that you no longer even need to think about it – you just do it automatically.
+Your new good habit should become so automatic, that you no longer even need to think about it – you just do it.

 And that is easier than you might think, it just takes a little time.
 According to a study published in the European Journal of Social Psychology, it takes an average of 66 days for a new habit to become automatic.

 It’s sort of like when you learned to drive a car – at first, it was difficult but, as you became more practiced at it, it became easier.